sankeyangshu/lemon-template-react/README.md

 ## Other Templates

-- [lemon-mobile-vue](https://github.com/sankeyangshu/lemon-mobile-vue) - A mobile web apps template based on the Vue 3 ecosystem
+- [lemon-mobile-vue](https://github.com/sankeyangshu/lemon-mobile-vue) - A mobile web app template based on the Vue 3 ecosystem
-- [lemon-mobile-uniapp](https://github.com/sankeyangshu/lemon-mobile-uniapp) - An mobile web apps template based on the UniApp ecosystem
+- [lemon-mobile-uniapp](https://github.com/sankeyangshu/lemon-mobile-uniapp) - A mobile web app template based on the UniApp ecosystem

 ## Features